The Internet with Privacy Policies: Measuring The Web Upon Consent: Introduction

 For this, we engineer \TOOL, a tool to automatically handle the privacy acceptance mechanisms the websites put in place.
 In a nutshell, \TOOL enables the collection of user-like Web measurements.
-It overcomes the limitations of traditional crawling approaches, allowing the measurement of the tracking ecosystem to which users are actually exposed and obtain thus realistic figures on performance.
-The non-standard way of displaying the Privacy Banner, the presence of multiple languages, and the freedom to customize the accept button make automatic detection and acceptance not trivial.
+It overcomes the limitations of traditional crawling approaches, allowing the measurement of the tracking ecosystem to which users are exposed and obtain thus realistic figures on performance.
+The non-standard way of displaying the Consent Banner, the presence of multiple languages, and the freedom to customize the accept button make automatic detection and acceptance not trivial.
 We base \TOOL on a keyword list that we thoroughly build to accept the privacy policies automatically.
-Compared to other solutions~\cite{idontcare,remove,ninja,consentomatic}, \TOOL proves the most robust approach, bypassing the Privacy Banner in about $90\%$ of cases when present.
+Compared to other solutions~\cite{idontcare,remove,ninja,consentomatic}, \TOOL proves the most robust approach, bypassing the Consent Banner in about $90\%$ of cases when present.

 Armed with \TOOL, we run an extensive measurement campaign.
-We focus mostly on European and US websites that we visit from different countries.
+We focus primarily on European and US websites that we visit from different countries.
 We demonstrate how different is the picture we observe before and after accepting the website privacy policies.
-Interestingly, many websites correctly implement the regulations, and they activate trackers and personalized ads only after consent is collected.
-This makes the illusion that tracking is decreasing with respect to the past~\cite{hu2019characterising}.
+Interestingly, many websites correctly implement the regulations, activating trackers and personalizing ads only after consent is collected.
+A researcher collecting statistics by crawling the Web without managing consent could erroneously think that tracking is decreasing with respect to the past~\cite{hu2019characterising}.
 However, the number of trackers websites embed substantially increases upon acceptance of the privacy policy, in some cases up to 70.
-As such, popular trackers suddenly become much more pervasive than one can measure using traditional and naive Web crawlers.
-Considering performance, after accepting privacy policies, webpages become more than three times heavier and more complex, loading objects from many more third-party websites.
-Thus, they are slower to load, so that webpages embedding many trackers and ads double or triple the webpage load time.
+As such, popular trackers suddenly become much more pervasive than one can measure using traditional Web crawlers.
+Similarly, after accepting privacy policies, webpages become more complex and heavier since the browser has to load more objects from more third-party servers.
+Thus, they are slower to load, so that webpages embedding many trackers and ads double or triple the page load time.